rafaeldtinoco/ipsetaudit/README.md

 IPset creation/deletion/modifications by probing kernel internal netlink handlers and passing information to its userland daemon.

-> Note: This code is being activelly developed and will change until its final release.
+> Note: This code served me as base for some other projects.
+Feel free to use it but don't expect to be maintained.
+If you are here for the eBPF example, you should use [conntracker](https://github.com/rafaeldtinoco/conntracker) or [portablebpf](https://github.com/rafaeldtinoco/portablebpf) instead.

 ## Output examples